kvanland/responseBot/README.md

 - kys
 > Bot responds with 'National Suicide Prevention Hotline: 1-800-273-8255' to the exact phrase 'kys'

+- (Some palindrome)
+> Bot responds to any palindrome with '"(Some palindrome)" is a palindrome!'.
+Note that it only excludes spaces when considering whether a message is a palindrome.

 ## 3. Admin Commands
 Description: Commands that can only be executed by the admin.
 Admin commands include a / symbol.
 - /prefix x